Capitalism: Market

 In free market and laissez-faire forms of capitalism, markets are used most extensively with minimal or no regulation over the pricing mechanism.
 In mixed economies, which are almost universal today, markets continue to play a dominant role, but they are regulated to some extent by the state in order to correct market failures, promote social welfare, conserve natural resources, fund defense and public safety or other rationale.
 In state capitalist systems, markets are relied upon the least, with the state relying heavily on state-owned enterprises or indirect economic planning to accumulate capital.

 Competition arises when more than one producer is trying to sell the same or similar products to the same buyers.
 Adherents of the capitalist theory believe that competition leads to innovation and more affordable prices.
 Monopolies or cartels can develop, especially if there is no competition.
 A monopoly occurs when a firm has exclusivity over a market.
 Hence, the firm can engage in rent seeking behaviors such as limiting output and raising prices because it has no fear of competition.
-A cartel is a group of firms that act together in a monopolistic manner to control output and prices.

 Governments have implemented legislation for the purpose of preventing the creation of monopolies and cartels.
 In 1890, the Sherman Antitrust Act became the first legislation passed by the United States Congress to limit monopolies.

 Wage labor

 Wage labor, usually referred to as paid work, paid employment, or paid labor, refers to the socioeconomic relationship between a worker and an employer in which the worker sells their labor power under a formal or informal employment contract.
+"All labor contracts were/are designed legally to bind a worker in one way or another to fulfill the labor obligations the worker has undertaken.
+That is one of the principal purposes of labor contracts."
 These transactions usually occur in a labor market where wages or salaries are market-determined.

 In exchange for the money paid as wages (usual for short-term work-contracts) or salaries (in permanent employment contracts), the work product generally becomes the undifferentiated property of the employer.
 A wage laborer is a person whose primary means of income is from the selling of their labor in this way.